Support vector machines on the D-Wave quantum annealer

+Unfortunately, simply using one of these ratios instead of the classification accuracy does not solve the above problem either.
+For instance, if we were to measure success by means of the smallest false positive rate FPR, we would be satisfied with the trivial all-negative classifier, since it would never produce a false positive such that $\text{FPR}=0$.

+The solution to this kind of problem is to use more robust metrics such as AUROC (area under the Receiver Operating Characteristic curve) and AUPRC (area under the Precision--Recall curve) \cite{Cortes2003AUROCvsErrorRate, DavisGoadrich2006AUROCandAUPRC}.
+These metrics are not based on a single evaluation of the classifier, but rather on the performance of the classifier as a function of the bias $b$ in \equref{eq:decisionfunction}.
+By sweeping $b$, the classifier is artificially moved from an all-negative classifier (corresponding to $b\to-\infty$, where $\text{TPR}=\text{FPR}=\text{Recall}=0$ and $\text{Precision}=1$) to an all-positive classifier (corresponding to $b\to\infty$, where $\text{TPR}=\text{FPR}=\text{Recall}=1$).
+In essence, this procedure moves the decision boundary through all test data points, thereby measuring the characteristic shape of the decision boundary.

-The crucial step to generate a curve from these points is made by sweeping the bias $b$ in the decision function $f(x)$ (see \equref{eq:decisionfunction}).
-This procedure artificially moves the decision boundary through all test data points, thereby measuring the characteristic shape of the decision boundary: For $b\to-\infty$, the classifier always predicts $-1$, resulting in $\text{TPR}=\text{FPR}=\text{Recall}=0$ and $\text{Precision}=1$.
-Similarly, for $b\to\infty$, the classifier always predicts $1$ such that $\text{TPR}=\text{FPR}=\text{Recall}=1$ and $\text{Precision}$ equals the number of positives divided by $N$.
-By sweeping $b$ and plotting TPR vs.~FPR, one generates the ROC curve, and by plotting Precision vs.~Recall one generates the Precision-Recall curve (see below for an example of these curves).
-The area under both curves is termed AUROC and AUPRC, respectively, and represents a much more robust measure for the quality of a classifier than the accuracy.
+By plotting TPR vs.~FPR, one generates the ROC curve, and by plotting Precision vs.~Recall one generates the Precision--Recall curve (see \figref{fig:rocprc} below for an example of these curves).
+The area under both curves is termed AUROC and AUPRC, respectively, and represents a much more robust measure for the quality of a classifier than the classification accuracy.